 For example, compare the fee of a Whole Life Policy vs. a Universal Policy on a $10,000 annual premium:

 Overall Whole Life Insurance is an asset purchase that builds equity and provides a guaranteed death benefit.
 Due to the level fixed premium, guaranteed for the life time of the Whole Life Insurance contract, Whole Life Insurance becomes a financial tool that can be used wisely to build wealth, provide needed liquidity and legally avoid certain income and estate taxes.
-Though Whole Life Insurance may not be for everyone, it continues to remain a solid and secure financial tool that consumers demanded and is used by individuals, families, business owners and companies to keep more of the money they make.
+Though Whole Life Insurance may not be for everyone, it continues to remain a solid and secure financial tool with high consumer demand and is used by individuals, families, business owners and companies to keep more of the money they make.